Dalglish History, Family Crest & Coats of Arms

-Scotland in the kingdom of Dalriada is the setting from which came the Dalglish name.
-The name derives from someone having lived in the ancient lands of Dalgleish on Tinna Water, in the Parish of Ettrick, in the county of Selkirk, Scotland.
+The rugged west coast of Scotland in the kingdom of Dalriada is the setting from which came the Dalglish name.
+The name derives from someone having lived in the ancient lands of Dalgleish on Tima Water, in the parish of Ettrick, in the county of Selkirk, Scotland.
 The place name comes from the Celtic dol, meaning "field," and glas, or "green."

 Early Origins of the Dalglish family

 The surname Dalglish was first found in Selkirkshire (Scottish Gaelic: Siorrachd Shalcraig).

 Some of the first records of the family include: "Symon de Dalgles [who] in 1407 witnessed a charter by Robert, Duke of Albany in favor of John de Hawdene of the lands of Hawdene and Yethame.
 Simon of Daigles, probably a son of Symon, was canon and prebend of Askirk in 1448."

 The Dalgleish family figured prominently in the Scottish-English border conflicts.

 This web page shows only a small excerpt of our Dalglish research.
 Another 247 words (18 lines of text) covering the years 1350, 1452, 1494, 1507, 1484, 1503, 1510, 1507, 1521, 1556, 1590, 1597, 1560, 1591, 1560, 1582, 1582 and 1586 are included under the topic Early Dalglish History in all our PDF Extended History products and printed products wherever possible.

 Dalglish Spelling Variations